 Since 2019, Hartnell College has invited keynote speakers focused on race, equity and social justice for events such as fall convocation and spring student success conference.
 Keynote speakers were recommended by the college community to the professional development committee.
 Speakers included Lasana Hotep, Executive Director of the Equity Institute at Skyline College, Dr. Laura Rendon Professor Emerita at the University of Texas-San Antonio, Dr. Sara Goldrick-Rab, Professor of Sociology and Medicine at Temple University and President and Founder of the Hope Center, Dr. Eddie Comeaux, Professor at University of Irvine, and Dr. Christopher Bell, Director of Creative Affairs and Inclusion at Skydance Animation Studio.
 In addition, the Academic Senate hosted Black Equity in Hiring Practices Town Hall with Jessica Ayo-Alibi, Chair CCC Black Caucus Academic Senate Orange Coast College and Karla Kirk, Member CCC Black Caucus and Instructor of African-American Studies Fresno City College.
-Hartnell College professional development committee selected Dr. Melissa Salazar as our Educator in Residence Spring 2019.
-She is the founder of ESCALA.

 Finally, Hartnell College has committed to implementing policies and practices that are race conscious and equity-advancing.
 One example of this work is the campus wide adoption of the Equity Statement created by the Student Success and Equity Committee: "We commit to provide a student-centered design of the college experience to ensure that every student receives what they need in a tailored pathway to successfully achieve their varied educational, career and personal goals.
 We will promote an anti-racism and anti-sexism agenda.
-We will raise awareness to the historical context of inequity and promote evaluation as well as reform of policies and practices that produce structural inequity.
+We will raise awareness to the historical context of inequity.
 We pledge to work to correct other forms of systemic oppression against students based on race/ethnicity, gender identity and expression, sexuality, national origin, citizenship status, class, socioeconomic status, ability, language, religion, age, physical appearance, intersections of these identities, and others not yet identified" (Student Success and Equity Committee, 2020).